kedro-org/kedro/CONTRIBUTING.md

 Thank you for considering contributing to Kedro!
 It's people like you that make Kedro such a great tool.
 We welcome contributions in the form of pull requests (PRs), issues or code reviews.
 You can add to code, [documentation](https://kedro.readthedocs.io), or simply send us spelling and grammar fixes or extra tests.
 Contribute anything that you think improves the community for us all!

-The following sections describe our vision and the contribution process.
+The following sections describe our vision and contribution process.

 ## Vision